devnw/atomizer/README.md

 }
 ```

 The most important part for an Atom is the `Payload`.
-This `[]byte` holds
-encoded data which can be decoded in your Atom implementation.
+This `[]byte` holds data which can be read in your Atom.
 This is how
-the Atom receives state information for which it uses to process.
+the Atom receives state information for processing.
 Decoding
 the `Payload` is the responsibility of the Atom implementation.
 The other
 fields of the Electron are used by the Atomizer internally, but are available
 to an Atom as part of the Process method if necessary.